lab1092/blender-manual_ja/manual/materials/special_effects/halo.rst

 Blender provides a set of materials which do not obey the face-shader paradigm and which are applied on a per-vertex rather than on a per-face basis.
-These are called :guilabel:`Halos` because you can see them, but they do not have any substance.
+These are called *Halos* because you can see them, but they do not have any substance.
 They are like little clouds of light;
 although they are not really lights because they do not cast light into the scene like a lamp.